digipolisantwerp/antwerp-ui_angular/packages/forms/src/lib/auto-complete/README.md

 # @acpaas-ui/ngx-components/forms

-This module creates an input field with auto complete functionality.
+This module creates an input field with autocomplete functionality.

 ## Usage